-Showing all the Sudoku possibilities at once can be useful when looking for squares that are easy to solve, but the full information is too much to take in at once.
+Showing all the Sudoku possibilities at once can be useful when looking for squares that are easy to solve, but the full information is too much to take in at a glance.

-The toolbar lets you select one particular number to be highlighted with all possible occurrences of that number (or letter) shown in the Sudoku grid.
+The toolbar selects one particular number so that all possible squares in the grid for that number (or letter) are highlighted in the Sudoku grid.

 The bar also indicates the number of squares remaining for each number.
-The colored box behind the number 6 indicates there is only one remaining 6 that needs to be allocated in the grid.
+The colored box behind the number 6 indicates there is only one remaining 6 that needs to be allocated.
 The smaller cream boxes behind the 1; 2 and 3 indicate that each of these has only two squares left somewhere in the grid.

 In this screen shot 3 been selected in the possibility bar.
 So all currently allocated 3's are highlighted in the Sudoku puzzle and the automatic possibility settings are set so that any unallocated square in the grid that can take a 3 has a small 3 shown in the top left corner.
 In this case the remaining two 3's can only go in two squares Ac and Ef.
 All the other squares cannot take a 3 because of the pattern of the 3's already set.